rsksmart/devportal-1.0/rif/scheduler/sdk.md

 Repository: [`rsksmart/rif-scheduler-sdk`](https://github.com/rsksmart/rif-scheduler-sdk)

-This is the official sdk for the [OneShootScheduler](https://github.com/rsksmart/rif-scheduler-contracts) smart contract.
+This is the official sdk for the [OneShotScheduler](https://github.com/rsksmart/rif-scheduler-contracts) smart contract.

-This SDK gives you the ability to interact with the `OneShootScheduler` contract in a more simple way.
+This SDK gives you the ability to interact with the `OneShotScheduler` contract in a more simple way.

 ## Getting Started